Somebody I Used to Know: Production

-In August 2021, it was announced that Alison Brie, Jay Ellis and Kiersey Clemons had joined the cast of the film, with Dave Franco directing from a screenplay he wrote alongside Brie.
-Amazon Studios produced and distributed through Prime Video.
-In September 2021, Julie Hagerty, Haley Joel Osment, Amy Sedaris, Danny Pudi, Zoë Chao, Evan Jonigkeit, Olga Merediz, Ayden Mayeri and Kelvin Yu joined the cast of the film.
-Franco said the film was inspired by '80s and '90s romantic comedies.
+In August 2021, it was announced that Alison Brie, Jay Ellis and Kiersey Clemons had joined the cast, with Dave Franco directing from a screenplay he wrote with Brie.
+Amazon Studios produced and distributed the film through Prime Video.
+In September 2021, Julie Hagerty, Haley Joel Osment, Amy Sedaris, Danny Pudi, Zoë Chao, Evan Jonigkeit, Olga Merediz, Ayden Mayeri and Kelvin Yu joined the cast.
+Franco said the film was inspired by romantic comedies of the 1980s and 1990s.

 Principal photography began in and around Portland, Oregon in September 2021.
-In August 2022, Brie stated that post-production had wrapped and the film was finished.
+In August 2022, Brie said that post-production had wrapped and the film was finished.

 Release

 The film was released on February 10, 2023.